cskang0121/bank-of-america-code-to-connect-2023-ficc-hackathon/README.md

 3. Run the command ```python app.py``` to start the backend application on your local machine.
 4. Go to ```http://127.0.0.1:5173/``` to ensure the backend application is started successfully.
 5. You should see the phrase "Hello World!".

+## Guide To Use Our Application
+1. ...